 Real Property Rental, Lease, or License

 Sales tax is due at the rate in effect during the time the tenant occupies, or is entitled to occupy, the real property regardless of when the rent is paid.
-Rental charges paid on or after January 1, 2019, for rental periods prior to January 1, 2019, are subject to 5.8% state sales tax, plus any applicable discretionary sales surtax.
-Rental payments made prior to January 1, 2019, that entitle the tenant to occupy the real property on or after January 1, 2019, are subject to 5.7% state sales tax, plus any applicable discretionary sales surtax.
+These rental charges are subject to 5.5% state sales tax, plus any applicable discretionary sales surtax.

 The decrease in the state sales tax rate for renting, leasing, letting, or granting a license to use real property (commercial rentals) does not apply to the tax imposed on parking or storage of motor vehicles, docking or storage of boats, or tie-down or storage of aircraft.
 All real property rentals, leases, or licenses must be clearly identified on the monthly department reporting since these sales and taxes are separately stated on the University’s filing to the Florida Department of Revenue.

-Periodically, the Auxiliary Office conducts a review of the Educational Business Activity (EBA) sales based on the Department of Revenue Guidelines for Colleges and Universities to ensure all required taxes are remitted to the Florida Department of Revenue.
+Periodically, the Auxiliary Accounting Office conducts a review of the Fee-for-Service Educational Activity (FSEA) sales based on the Department of Revenue Guidelines for Colleges and Universities to ensure that required taxes are remitted to the Florida Department of Revenue.

 Reason for Directive

-Effective January 1, 2019, the state sales tax rate imposed under section 212.031, Florida Statutes, on the total rent charged for renting, leasing, letting, or granting a license to use real property decreases from 5.8% to 5.7%, plus any applicable discretionary sales surtax.
-See Florida Tax Information Publication (TIP) #18A01-14 for additional information.
+Effective January 1, 2020, the state sales tax rate imposed under section 212.031, Florida Statutes, on the total rent charged for renting, leasing, letting, or granting a license to use real property decreased from 5.7% to 5.5%, plus any applicable discretionary sales surtax.
+See Florida Tax Information Publication (TIP) #19A01-11 for additional information.